DevlessTeam/docs/services.md

 Once you have a module, you may decide to share this with the world.
 One way you can share your new module  via the DevLess Service Hub.

 * To do this you have to head over to **migration tab** on your instance then export the module.
 * Next you will have to host your module online.
-Preferably using a code hosting platform like GitHub.
+For example, using a code hosting platform like GitHub.
 * Clone the Service Hub JSON file. `https://github.com/DevlessTeam/service-hub.git` and update the JSON file with info about your service.
 * You can now send a pull request  of the updated JSON